MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-cdromburnmediaerror.md

 ---
 title: CdromBurnMediaError Event of the AxWindowsMediaPlayer Object
-description: The CdromBurnMediaError event occurs when an error happens while burning an individual media item to a CD. ms.assetid: '0847a8a2-1fef-41a0-affb-9fa6bd10b925'
+description: The CdromBurnMediaError event occurs when an error happens while burning an individual media item to a CD. ms.assetid: 0847a8a2-1fef-41a0-affb-9fa6bd10b925
+keywords:
-keywords: ["CdromBurnMediaError Event of the AxWindowsMediaPlayer Object Windows Media Player"]
+- CdromBurnMediaError Event of the AxWindowsMediaPlayer Object Windows Media Player
 topic_type:
 - apiref
 api_name: